Biden looks to assess where China's Xi stands on Russia war | Law-Order

 President Joe Biden and China's Xi Jinping are set to speak on Friday as the White House warns Beijing that providing military or economic assistance for Russia's invasion of Ukraine will trigger severe consequences from Washington and beyond.

-“China has called for every effort to avoid civilian casualties all the time,” Foreign Ministry spokesperson Zhao Lijian told reporters at a daily briefing.
-“Which do the civilians in Ukraine need more; food and sleeping bags or machine guns and artillery?
-It's easy to answer.”
+"China has called for every effort to avoid civilian casualties all the time," Foreign Ministry spokesperson Zhao Lijian told reporters at a daily briefing.
+"Which do the civilians in Ukraine need more: food and sleeping bags or machine guns and artillery?
+It's easy to answer."
+In an attempt to show international support for China's position, state broadcaster CCTV said Xi discussed Ukraine in phone calls with South African President Cyril Ramaphosa and Cambodian Prime Minister Hun Sen, adding that the leaders' views were "extremely close."
 The US-China relationship, long fraught, has only become more strained since the start of Biden's presidency.
 Biden has repeatedly criticised China for military provocations against Taiwan, human rights abuses against ethnic minorities and efforts to squelch pro-democracy advocates in Hong Kong.

 But the relationship may have reached a new low with the Russian invasion.